Eligibility for a school place

 Please note, attending Malin Bridge Nursery does not automatically entitle you to a place at Malin Bridge Primary School.
 Places are awarded by the Primary School Admissions department of Sheffield City Council.

-Parents and carers will be able to submit an online application for a place in reception for 2017/18.
-The deadline for applications is not available at the time that this prospectus is being written but is likely to be in December 2016 for online applications and January 2017 for paper applications.
-Based on previous years, parents and carers will be notified about the outcome of applications in April 2016.
+Parents and carers can apply online for a reception (FS2) place at Malin Bridge Primary School in December or January.
+Based on previous years, parents and carers will be notified about the outcome of applications in the following April.
 The contact information for Pupil Admissions, who can be called if parents and carers do not wish to apply online as well as for general enquiries, is below.

 Primary School Admissions (Reception to Y6)